top of page

 HWY-CHANG MOON

-Professor Emeritus, GSIS, Seoul National University
+Professor Emeritus of International Studies, Seoul National University

 Honorary Ambassador of Foreign Investment Promotion for South Korea

-Consultant to United Nations Conference on Trade and Development (UNCTAD)
+Consultant, The United Nations Conference on Trade and Development (UNCTAD)

 RECENT BOOKS